Enterprise Systems Information Architecture Platform Design

 As customers scaled to larger frameworks and audits, this model became increasingly fragile.
-Evidence management wasn't just inefficient — it introduced risk.
+Evidence management was inefficient and introduced risk.

 "When I upload the same evidence to more than one control, I have to remember all the places I put it and replace it everywhere."

-This project was an opportunity to redefine how evidence is represented and managed across the platform, shifting from a fragmented model to a reusable system.
+This project was an opportunity to redefine how evidence is represented and managed across the platform to transform Drata's evidence model into a reusable system.

 I led the design of Evidence Library across multiple phases, working closely with product and engineering to evolve both the data model and the user experience over time.

-- Shaped a platform capability, not just a feature — Evidence Library became a core system used across compliance workflows, influencing how evidence is generated, maintained, and audited across the product.
+• Shaped a platform capability — Evidence Library became a core system used across compliance workflows, influencing how evidence is generated, maintained, and audited across the product.

-We moved to a new model where evidence exists independently and can be linked across controls.
-This shift changed the system from:
+We moved to a new model where evidence exists independently and can be linked across controls, changing the system from control-centric to evidence-centric.

 The shift from a fragmented, control-level model to a centralized, reusable evidence system